Skip to main content

 1974 CE, June 1

-Cincinnati surgeon Henry J. Heimlich publishes, hirs stop-choking technique in the medical journal Emergency Medicine.
-The technique called, the Heimlich maneuver after its introduction, involved thrusting inward and upward on the abdomen of choking victims and It quickly became a go-to method for saving those lives.
+Cincinnati surgeon Henry J. Heimlich publishes, his stop-choking technique in the medical journal Emergency Medicine.
+The technique, now called, the Heimlich maneuver, involved thrusting inward and upward on the abdomen of choking victims and It quickly became a go-to method for saving those lives.
 The technique was renamed the "abdominal thrust" after the American Red Cross introduced back blows to its official guidelines on treating choking in 2006 and Dr Heimlich disagreed that back blows should be used and asked that his name be removed from the guidelines.
+More

 1990 CE, June 1

 George H.W.
-Bush and Soviet leader Mikhail Gorbachev sign a bilateral agreement on Destruction and Non-production of Chemical Weapons and on Measures to Facilitate the Multilateral Convention on Banning Chemical Weapons" The agreement was signed during a summit meeting in Washington D.C, The historic treaty called for an 80 percent reduction of their chemical weapon stockpiles under the oversight of inspectors from both countries.
-The agreement was intended to be the first step towards a global ban .
+Bush and Soviet leader Mikhail Gorbachev sign a bilateral agreement on Destruction and Non-production of Chemical Weapons and on Measures to Facilitate the Multilateral Convention on Banning Chemical Weapons" The historic treaty, signed in Washington D.C. during a Submit Meeting, called for an 80 percent reduction of chemical weapon stockpiles under the oversight of inspectors from both countries.
+The agreement was intended to be the first step towards a global ban.
 By 1993, 150 other nations had joined the superpowers to sign a comprehensive treaty banning chemical weapons.

 Giving Kids in Need the Chance to Read